 I’m not a big fan of movies based on Tom Clancy books.

 While I did enjoy Hunt for Red October, Patriot Games, and so on, in my younger years, I think most newer adaptations slip into the predictable.
 Or should I say, prescribed?
 Part of this brought on by the necessity to update the original stories to suit modern politics.

 Oh, there’s assuredly a lot of action in these adaptations.
-A lot of stunts or firefights or thrilling escapes.
+A lot of stunts or firefights or thrilling escapes too.
 But after a while, don’t you feel, hmm, it’s all still about some super character holding his own against big evil governments or organisations?
 Isn’t there just a lot of movies along these lines nowadays?
 Many with equally eye-catching action?

 Yeah, I’m seldom excited about Tom Clancy movies.
 Which I still watch anyway because there’s usually few directly competing flicks during their releases.
 In the case of Amazon Prime’s Without Remorse, I’d say I was a little bit more inclined to check it out because Michael B. Jordan played the lead.
 Jordan, IMO, an action actor well capable of incredible emotional depth amongst blood and sweat.

 The plot itself, which bears MINIMAL resemblance to the novel, is one flat line too.
 Now, there’s a twist.
 A “shocking” revelation too.
-Neither carries any real impact though because, well, that’s how things are always in such espionage movies, agree?
+Neither carries any real impact though because, well, that’s how things always are in such espionage movies, agree?
 Not to mention the events leading up to the reveal are so clunky.
 (I’m going to brag and say I sensed the truth before they even got to Russia)

 Check out my other snappy movie reviews.